 Here’s how to do it:

-- Perform each move for a minute with no rest between moves for 10 total minutes.
+Perform each move for one minute with no rest between moves for 10 total minutes.
 Switch sides at the halfway 30-second mark for all single-sided exercises:

 - Quadriceps L/R

 - Adductors L/R

 - Glutes L/R

 - Pay attention to which areas of your body are most sore and tight and be sure to spend extra time on these areas at all other times pre/post-workout.
 Prioritizing your self-massage in this manner will provide you the biggest bang for you buck.